thosgood/this-weeks-finds/markdown/151-200/week174.md

 Groups are how mathematicians and physicists talk about symmetry, and Lie groups are how they talk about *continuously varying* symmetries, like rotations, translations and the like.
-Sophus Lie helped start the subject of Lie groups in the late 1800s, and it\'s been in constant growth ever since.
-I spend lots of time studying it, and I probably will all my life - there\'s a lot to learn!
+Sophus Lie helped start the subject of Lie groups in the late 1800s, and it's been in constant growth ever since.
+I spend lots of time studying it, and I probably will all my life - there's a lot to learn!
 To really understand it, it helps to know the history.
 And for that, this is the book to read:

 1\) Thomas Hawkins, The Emergence of the Theory of Lie Groups: an Essay in the History of Mathematics, 1869-1926, Springer, New York, 2000.

-You have to know your Lie groups pretty well to enjoy this book, but if you do, you\'ll find it\'s full of interesting facts.
-For example: folks often complain about Wilhelm Killing\'s original classification of simple Lie algebras - it wasn\'t rigorous, he made some mistakes, and so on.
-Elie Cartan came along later and cleaned it up, and many people applaud Cartan\'s work and sneer at poor old Killing, even though he was the one who came up with the original ideas.
+You have to know your Lie groups pretty well to enjoy this book, but if you do, you'll find it's full of interesting facts.
+For example: folks often complain about Wilhelm Killing's original classification of simple Lie algebras - it wasn't rigorous, he made some mistakes, and so on.
+Elie Cartan came along later and cleaned it up, and many people applaud Cartan's work and sneer at poor old Killing, even though he was the one who came up with the original ideas.
 But in this book, it becomes clear that Killing was pretty much *pushed* into publishing his ideas in a half-baked state by mathematicians who were dying to know his results!
 Now I feel even more sorry for him.

-There\'s also a lot of interesting stuff about Hermann Weyl\'s approach to representation theory via tensors and Young diagrams, and why he liked it better than Cartan\'s approach via roots and weights.
+There's also a lot of interesting stuff about Hermann Weyl's approach to representation theory via tensors and Young diagrams, and why he liked it better than Cartan's approach via roots and weights.
-Basically, Weyl liked his approach because it stuck closer to Felix Klein\'s original \"Erlanger program\" - a program for understanding geometry via symmetry groups.
-But it\'s interesting to see how Weyl studied and respected Cartan\'s approach, and tried to bridge the gap between the two.
+Basically, Weyl liked his approach because it stuck closer to Felix Klein's original "Erlanger program" - a program for understanding geometry via symmetry groups.
+But it's interesting to see how Weyl studied and respected Cartan's approach, and tried to bridge the gap between the two.

-Okay\... so much for gossip!
-Now I\'m going to dive in and pick up right where I left off in my discussion of the ideas behind this paper:
+Okay... so much for gossip!
+Now I'm going to dive in and pick up right where I left off in my discussion of the ideas behind this paper:

 2\) Michael Mueger, From subfactors to categories and topology I: